BioPP/bppsuite/Examples/Recipes/How_to_simulate/README.md

 All the options are described in the [bppsuite manual](https://pbil.univ-lyon1.fr/bpp-doc/bppsuite/bppsuite.html).

-We will specifically explore the simulation of protein algnments, but these approaches are also available for nucleotide and codon alignments.
+We will specifically explore the simulation of protein alignments, but these approaches are also available for nucleotide and codon alignments.